Qiao Feng: Background

 Xiao Feng's father was Xiao Yuanshan, a Khitan martial artist from the same clan as Empress Xiao of the Khitan-led Liao Empire.
 When he was still an infant, his parents brought him on a trip to the Han Chinese-dominated Song Empire, the Liao Empire's rival.
 Along the way, they were ambushed by a group of masked assailants at Yanmen Pass and Xiao Feng's mother was killed.
 Xiao Yuanshan, who suffered grave injuries while fending off the attackers, carved a message in the Khitan language on a rock before jumping off a cliff with his family.
 However, he instantly regretted his decision so he tossed his son upwards before apparently plunging to his death.
 The surviving assailants managed to catch the infant, decided to spare his life, and entrusted him to the care of Qiao Sanhuai, a Han Chinese peasant, and his wife.
 Xiao Feng was raised by the Qiao couple and became known as Qiao Feng.

 When Qiao Feng was still a child, he met Xuanku, a Shaolin monk, who trained him in martial arts.
 Later, he joined the Beggars' Gang and gradually made his name by successfully completing many missions for the gang, including defending the Song border from incursions by Liao forces.
 As his fame and popularity grew, he eventually became the chief of the Beggars' Gang after the death of the previous chief, Wang Jiantong.
-By the time the events of the novel take place, Qiao Feng, who is around the age of 30, is regarded as one of the most powerful fighters in the wulin (martial artists' community) and is best known for his mastery of the "Eighteen Subduing Dragon Palms" (降龍十八掌).
+By the time the events of the novel take place, Qiao Feng, who is around the age of 30, is regarded as the most powerful fighter in the wulin (martial artists' community) and is best known for his mastery of the "Eighteen Dragon-Subduing Palms" (降龍十八掌).